Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 #### Default sequence flow

-The name of a sequence flow can be used to select a default flow for the gateway to take.
+The name of a [sequence flow](#sequence-flow) can be used to select a default flow for the gateway to take.
 This path will be followed if none of the other sequence flows evaluate to true.
+Conditional expressions can be configured on sequence flows to select which path is taken.

 {% endcapture %}
 {% capture excl-gate-img %}